 Health care is a B2C market.
 In mostB2C markets, the person who selects and buys a product or service is the same person who uses and pays for the product - not in most health care markets.
 Health care also has multiple personas, rather than a single consumer, that can control one or more of the process steps (select, buy, use and pay) required to make a basic health care transaction.
 These personas are the patient, health care provider and payor.

 Each process step can be quite different; each step has its own requirements, process or procedures and type of value sought by the persona.
-When these process steps are controlled or completed by a single consumer, the seller only has to deal with a single set of four requirements, process or procedures and desired value proposition, one for each process step.
+When these process steps are controlled or completed by a single consumer, the seller has to deal only with a single set of four requirements, process or procedures and desired value proposition, one for each process step.
 In healthcare you can have as many as 12 sets of variables (four process steps by 3 personas).
 A similar increase in scope is found in the business model where the vendor side of health care transactions includes marketing, sales, installation, training, implement and support through to an ongoing relationship.

 4. Highly Regulated and Politicized